fatiando/2023-kegs/extended-abstract/README.md

 scope and maturity, ranging from toy problems meant to be used for educational purposes to production ready tools.

-In 2018 the project decided to redesign its code base by splitting the old `fatiando` library into several smaller libraries, each one with a very specific scope.
+In 2018 the community decided to redesign the code base by splitting the old `fatiando` library into several smaller libraries, each one with a very specific scope.
 This simplifies both the adoption of the libraries and also their development.